-The ketogenic diet is a therapeutic diet used in the management of some health conditions, such as drug-resistant epilepsy.
-There are several different variants on the diet that can be applied in different circumstances.
+The ketogenic diet is a therapeutic diet that is often used in the management of certain health conditions, such as drug-resistant epilepsy.
+There are several different variants of the diet that can be applied in different circumstances.

-In addition to the different diets outlines below, the ketogenic diet can be administered via gastrostomy tube and there are many other variants in different regions of the world.
+In addition to the different diets outlines below, the ketogenic diet can be administered via a gastrostomy tube.
+There are also many other variants of ketogenic diets that are practiced in different regions of the world.

-The energy requirements for a child following the ketogenic diet is typically 10-20% less that recommended daily amounts, due to the high-density energy in the fats that make up the majority of the diet.
-The ratio of fat to carbohydrates and protein combined is approximately 4:1, but may be lower for young or obese children.
+The energy requirements for a child following the ketogenic diet is typically 10-20% less than recommended daily amounts, due to the high-density energy in the fats that make up the majority of the diet.
+The ratio of fat to carbohydrates and protein combined is approximately 4:1 but may be lower for young or obese children.

-A typical meal on the classic ketogenic diet consists of heavy whipping cream, protein rich food such as meat, low-carbohydrate vegetable and fat such as butter or vegetable oil.
-Fruit and vegetable that are high in carbohydrates, such as bananas, potatoes, peas and corn are not included in the diet.
+A typical meal on the classic ketogenic diet consists of heavy whipping cream, protein-rich food such as meat, low-carbohydrate vegetable, and fats such as butter or vegetable oil.
+Fruit and vegetables that are high in carbohydrates, such as bananas, potatoes, peas, and corn, are not included in the diet.

-It is worth noting that the classic ketogenic diet is not balanced as it includes very little portions of fruits, vegetables, cereals and sources of calcium.
-As a result of this, supplementation is required to compensate for this, which usually include a multivitamin and calcium and vitamin D supplements.
+It is worth noting that the classic ketogenic diet is not balanced as it includes very few portions of fruits, vegetables, cereals, and sources of calcium.
+As a result, supplementation is required to compensate for this, which usually includes multivitamin, calcium, and vitamin D supplements.

-Medium-chain triglycerides generate more ketones per unit of energy than the long-chain triglycerides that are present in normal dietary fat.
+MCTs generate more ketones per unit of energy than the long-chain triglycerides that are present in normal dietary fat.
 Therefore, a diet rich in MCTs can have a lower proportion of fat and more protein and carbohydrates while still producing the same effect.
-This is preferable as individuals can have greater variety in their diet and portion sizes can be slightly increased.
+This is preferable, as individuals can have greater variety in their diet while also slightly increasing their portion sizes.

-Caution in using high quantities of MCT oil must be practiced, as adverse effects such as abdominal cramping, diarrhea and vomiting have been reported in high doses.
-Approximately 45% MCT oil is considered to be a good balance of response and risk of side effects.
+Caution in using high quantities of MCT oil must be practiced, as adverse effects such as abdominal cramping, diarrhea, and vomiting have been reported in high doses.
+Approximately 45% of MCT oil is considered to be a good balance in the response and risk of side effects.

-This variant is based on the Atkins diet and stems from the discovery that the induction phase of the Atkins diet helped to control epileptic seizure in 2003.
-The diet was modified with the aim to extend the induction phase, which involved higher fat intake that a normal, balanced diet.
+This variant is based on the Atkins diet and stems from the discovery that the induction phase of the Atkins diet was reported to help in the control of epileptic seizures in 2003.
+The diet was then modified with the aim to extend the induction phase, which involved higher fat intake than a normal, balanced diet.

-This differs from the classic diet in that the fat to protein and carbohydrate ratio is approximately 1:1 and children following this diet generally require less support from a dietician.
-Dietary supplements are still required, however, to ensure children receive essential vitamins and mineral.
+This differs from the classic diet, in that the fat to protein and carbohydrate ratio is approximately 1:1.
+Children following this diet therefore generally require less support from a dietician.
+Dietary supplements are still required, however, to ensure children receive essential vitamins and minerals.